Eliott Dupuy

 1. Brainstorm words, concepts, ideas, beliefs, descriptors, etc.

-2. Brainstorm names based on your initial ideas from step 1.
+2. Brainstorm names based on your initial brainstorm in step 1.

-3. Check the names on Google.
-Remove any choices that are already an established business, especially one in your industry.
+3. Check the names in Google.
+Delete any options that are already a known business — especially not one in your space.

-4. Make sure that the domain name is available for purchase.
-Refer to our guide on how to purchase a domain name for assistance.
-Don't expect to secure a domain name for $7 per year and be done with it.
-It is important to invest in a domain name that matches your business name.
-If you are on a tight budget, be creative.
-With some effort, you can find a great name that meets all your criteria for under $1,500.
+4. Make sure the domain name can be acquired.
+Check out our guide on how to buy a domain name for help here.
+Do not expect to register a domain name for $7/yr and call it a day.
+You really need to invest in a domain name for your business name.
+If you have a tight budget, get creative.
+You can get a great name that checks off all the boxes for under $1,500 if you put in the effort.

 Additional advice for generating a name